vneeraja/Credit_Risk_Analysis/README.md

 ## Results

-1. Use Resampling Models to Predict Credit Risk.
+### 1. Use Resampling Models to Predict Credit Risk.

-Using your knowledge of the imbalanced-learn and scikit-learn libraries, you’ll evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.
+Using our knowledge of the imbalanced-learn and scikit-learn libraries, we’ll evaluate three machine learning models by using resampling to determine which is better at predicting credit risk.

-A. Random Oversampling
+#### A. Random Oversampling

 In random oversampling, instances of the minority class are randomly selected and added to the training set until the majority and minority classes are balanced.